WebHeroSchool/JavaScript-StyleGuide/README.md

 <p align="center">
-  JavaScript-StyleGuide
+   Hello there!
+This is my JavaScript-StyleGuide
 </p>

 # _JavaScript-StyleGuide_
-* Always use the same coding conventions for all your JavaScript projects.
++ Always use the same coding conventions for all your JavaScript projects.

 <p align="center">